 History: A 3% tax on public utilities' (electric) gross revenue was enacted in 1937.
-The rate was changed three times in the 1960s, eventually settling in 1967 at 5% of gross revenue.
-In 1985 it was set at the lesser of 5% or 0.32¢ per kilowatt-hour sold.
+The rate changed three times in the 1960s, eventually settling in 1967 at 5% of gross revenue.
+In 1985 it was set at the lesser of 5% or 0.32φ per kilowatt-hour sold.
 That tax was repealed by a 1997 law deregulating the electric industry, and replaced on August 1, 1998 with the new excise tax.
 On that date the excise tax also replaced the intrastate gross (electric) revenue tax of 0.08% used to fund the Illinois Commerce Commission.
 The General Assembly intended the excise tax to raise substantially the same amount of revenue as the former gross revenue taxes.

 To encourage alternative energy production, electric utilities have been required to buy electricity from new qualified solid-waste-to-energy facilities (QSWEFs) in their service areas for 10 years (20 years if fueled by methane from a forest preserve district's landfill).
 QSWEFs use methane emitted by landfills as their primary fuel.
-Such a facility can take a credit against the Electricity Excise Tax until the full capital costs incurred to develop the facility are paid.
+Such a facility can take a credit against the Electricity Excise Tax until all capital costs to develop the facility are paid.
 At that time, the QSWEF must reimburse the Public Utility Fund and General Revenue Fund for the amount of credit taken.
-(220 ILCS 5/8-403.1) The table below lists such repayments, which are also included in the table on page 92.
-But recognition of new QSWEFs has been prohibited since June 30, 2006, and repayments were required only through January 31, 2013.
+(220 ILCS 5/8-403.1) But recognition of new QSWEFs has been prohibited since June 30, 2006, and repayments were required only through January 31, 2013.